melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 chain (like in Tendermint), but have the guarantee that corresponding blocks are valid too.
 To solve this, LazyLedger makes use of [erasure coding][2], [fraud proofs, and random sampling][3].

+What differentiates LazyLedger from earlier approaches ([1][1]) is using data availability proofs to prevent clients from having to download everyone else's transactions to validate the (data availability) of the chain, thus truly offloading responsibility.

 A block header contains a Merkle tree root of the erasure coded block data.
 Light clients randomly sample the block parts to ensure data availability.